Balram: The white tiger.

-- Only Known by Their Nickname: Vitiligo-Lips and the landlords.
+- Only Known by Their Nickname: Vitiligo-Lips, the Stork and the Great Socialist.

 - Pet the Dog: Even though Balram kills Mr.Ashok and shamelessly bribes the police to start his own business, he does have his moments, such as taking his nephew Dharam to the zoo and compensating the family of the boy one of his taxi drivers killed.

 - Screw the Rules, I Have Money!: Depressingly enough, the perpetual bribery that goes on between the rich of India and the government.

 - Take That!: At a low point in the film, Balram notes I was trapped in the rooster coop, and dont believe for a second theres a million-rupee game show you can win to get out of it.